donLucho/cs50x-point-of-sale-app/README.md

 ## About development

 In terms of local development, there is one other thing.
 The lambda functions (server endpoints) are accessible through **http://localhost:8888/.netlify/functions/<your_function_filename>**.
 Typically, Create React App is accessible through **http://localhost:3000/**.
-Therefore, provided that the localhost domain are occupying two very different ports, accomodations have to be made.
+Therefore, provided that the localhost domain is occupying two very different ports, accomodations have to be made.
 I needed to add a new file at **./src/setUpProxy.js** file like so:

 ```sh
 const { createProxyMiddleware } = require('http-proxy-middleware');